 Brian Lenzkes, MD

-Tro Kalayjian, MD
+Tro Kalayjian, DO

 My name is Tro Kalayjian, I am a board-certified physician in both Internal Medicine and Obesity Medicine, I lost 150lbs to reclaim my health for myself and my family.
 I did it by ignoring much of the conventional medical advice that we have been told.
 My life's goal is to get my patient's healthy, prevent disease. and get them OFF of their medications.
 I completed medical school at TouroCOM in New York.
 I completed my internal medicine residency and chief residency within the Yale system at Greenwich Hospital.
 I have been practicing medicine for 8 years, the last 3 have been in private practice.
 My practice focuses on tracking patients seamlessly and remotely with smart-devices, including scales, blood pressure cuffs, wearable technology and continuous glucose monitors.
 My practices focuses on de-prescribing medications and using lifestyle, diet and exercise to improve the course of disease.

 My personal weight loss story begins at childhood.
 I grew up obese, in an obese family.
 I have personally dealt with the deep emotions and feelings involved with being overweight for most of my life.
 I have dealt with the same issues that many of my patients face, which affords me the capacity to empathize with them and guide them in a special way.
 This connection is why my patients are successful in their wellness journey, because I am not preaching from some Ivory Tower.
 I lived through what my patients live through, and I have experienced what they are experiencing.
 In order to heal myself, I studied for countless hours through medical literature, researched thousands of papers, read hundreds of books in order to find the answer, for myself, to the ever important question: Why are we fat?